| |

 the principle of not prescribing oxygen support to every

-cancer patients that easily triggered the author of
+cancer patients that easily triggered the author of the

-the article to conduct a study concerning the determination
+article to conduct a study concerning the determination

 of the efficacy in using palliative oxygen and treatment

 among cancer patients that are experiencing dyspnea.
+Medical

-to determine which among the two treatments is most
+among the two treatments is most useful.
+The factors affecting

-with each other in order to arrive into an assessment
+the treatments are compared with each other in order to

-set forth to qualify patients for therapy using home
+for therapy using home oxygen.

 |